Average Cost of Car Insurance in Washington

 Average Washington Car Insurance Cost By City

-Island communities benefit from limited traffic and lower crime, while suburban cities have increased accident risks.
+Island communities see lower rates due to limited traffic and lower crime.
+Suburban cities pay more because of higher accident risks.
 Compare rates for your city below.

 Is Washington Car Insurance Expensive?